-December – it’s a time to celebrate the holidays with family and friends, and it also marks the true beginning of ski season.
-While it’s always fun to hit the slopes, especially around Christmas, there are other ways to enjoy the month of December in Park City.
-With an abundance of off-slope activities to choose from, you’ll end your Park City vacation with enough memories to last a lifetime.
-Here are a few ideas for you to explore while trying to decide what to do in Park City this December
+December – it’s a time to celebrate the holidays with family and friends, and it also marks the beginning of the ski season.
+Park City Mountain is currently open, Deer Valley Resort opens on December 7th, and Woodward Park City is scheduled to open on December 14th!
+While it’s always fun to hit the slopes, there are many other ways to enjoy the month of December in Park City.
+Here are a few ideas for you to explore while trying to decide what to do in Park City this December.

 The Uintas, a mountain range just east of Park City, is a subrange of the Rocky Mountains and are unique as they are the highest range in the continental US that runs east to west.
 Because of these mountain elevations, they often receive more snow – allowing for snow sports like snowshoeing.
 Choose from one of our winter outfitters or guides, grab some snowshoes, or a fat tire bike and explore.

 Utilize a different set of muscles while riding a fat-tire bike throughout Park City’s trail system.
 These bike’s over-sized tires allow you to glide atop the snow-covered trails with ease and give riders access to terrain not otherwise accessible by bike during winter months.
 Many of the area’s outdoor outfitters offer bike rentals.

 Discover Utah Olympic Park and the Alf Engen Ski Museum